rails/rails/guides/source/caching_with_rails.md

 ----------------------

-It's common to want to test the caching strategy of your application in developement mode.
+It's common to want to test the caching strategy of your application in development mode.
 Rails provides the rake task `dev:cache` to easily toggle caching on/off.

 ```bash